elisa-tech/wg-aerospace/demos/copilot/EnvSetup.md

 - Clone use case codebase `git clone https://github.com/elisa-tech/wg-aerospace.git` and `cd wg-aerospace`.
 - Navigate to `./demos/env`, run our [environment setup script](../env/setup-env.sh) as a normal user with sudoers rights `./setup-env.sh`.
 If this script failed with a "Sudo is disabled on that computer" error.
 For Windows 11 WSL, to enable Sudo, navigate to Settings > System > For Developers and toggle on the Enable sudo option.

-The last step is to switch to the specific demo folder and follow the instructions.
+The last step is to switch to the specific demo folder and follow the instructions following these commands in a shell:
+- `cd demos/copilot/src/monitors`
+- `make prep`
+- `cabal update`
+  - Which downloads the latest package list from hackage.haskell.org and should result in:
+  - "Package list of hackage.haskell.org has been updated."
+- `cabal v2-install --lib copilot copilot-core copilot-c99 copilot-language copilot-theorem copilot-libraries copilot-interpreter copilot-prettyprinter`
+  - Which should result in:
+  - "Up to date"
+- `make`
+- `make run`
+- This will open a window in a TMUX environment with 3 sub-windows:
+  - The monitoring application
+  - The light server application
+  - The switch application
+- In the latter, the command to run is already prepared as:
+  - `python3 ../python/switch.py`
+  - ....which can be run to start the demo
+- To exit the TMUX environment:
+  - Press `CTRL+B`
+  - type `kill-session`

 ## References